-Austria-Hungary before World War I was an empire, the largest political entity in mainland Europe.
-It spanned almost 700,000 square kilometres and occupied much of central Europe: from the mountainous Tyrol region north of Italy, to the fertile plains of the Ukraine, to the Transylvanian mountains of eastern Europe.
+Before World War I, Austria-Hungary was the largest political entity in mainland Europe.
+It spanned almost 700,000 square kilometres and occupied much of central Europe – from the mountainous Tyrol region north of Italy to the fertile plains of Ukraine, to the Transylvanian mountains of eastern Europe.

 “Lonely, never sure of himself, and very seldom satisfied with his own performance he worked exceedingly hard from a compelling sense of duty, but without deriving real satisfaction from his work.
 Shy, sensitive and vulnerable, and apprehensive that he might cut a poor or ridiculous figure, he took refuge in a still and lifeless formalism, which made him appear wooden, and in a spiritual isolation, which made him seem unfeeling or even callous.
 He could not, and would not ‘improvise’: everything had to be fixed beforehand and no freedom was given to thought or to impulses.”

-Economically, the 19th century had been beneficial for Austro-Hungary.
-The empire shed its final feudal remnants and began developing and expanding capitalist institutions, such as banking, industry and manufacturing.
+The empire shed its final feudal remnants and began developing and expanding capitalist institutions such as banking, industry and manufacturing.
 The National Austro-Hungarian Bank was formed, supplying credit and investment funds, as well as forming a vital financial link between the two halves of the empire.
-Manufacturing and industrial production increased rapidly in the western half of the empire, while the east remained its agricultural heart, producing most of the Dual Monarchy’s food.
-Austro-Hungarian annual growth was the second-fastest in Europe, behind that of Germany.
-The imperial government invested heavily in railway infrastructure, chiefly because of its military benefits; by 1900 the empire had one of Europe’s best rail networks.
-Industrial growth and modernisation led to improvements in trade, employment and living standards.

-5. Austria-Hungary had a powerful modernised army, though its was effectiveness was undermined by internal political and ethnic divisions, such as language barriers between officers and their men.
+5. Austria-Hungary had a powerful modernised army, though its effectiveness was undermined by internal political and ethnic divisions, such as language barriers between officers and their men.